Format

 3. Japanese - Placement of one or

-more LBA within the following restrictions:
+more LBA within the following requirements:

 - Number of LBA Placed: Enough to exceed total Allied LBA placed by one or have placed all LBA.